Three warfares: Australia and New Zealand

-According to Sascha Dov Bachmann, Professor in Law at the University of Canberra, China has since 2000, employed influence operations that have eroded the sovereignty of both Australia and New Zealand.
+According to Sascha Dov Bachmann, Professor in Law at the University of Canberra, China has, since 2000, employed influence operations that have eroded the sovereignty of both Australia and New Zealand.
 It aims to undermine the integrity of the organic political processes in both countries to manufacture a friendly political environment for Beijing through the use of influence and disinformation campaigns.
 According to Anne-Marie Brady, the Chinese Communist Party works with the Chinese diaspora as part of a united front strategy to advance Chinese political and economic interests in New Zealand, with goals including cultivating local political leaders in the country.

 COVID-19 pandemic

-During the COVID-19 pandemic, China used a vast disinformation campaign that COVID-19 originated outside of China.
+During the COVID-19 pandemic, China used a vast disinformation campaign to claim that COVID-19 originated outside of China.
 It used proxy accounts, bots and even Chinese government officials and diplomats to disseminate false stories on social media.
 For example, Chinese state-run media falsely claimed that COVID-19 had originated in South Korea and Italy.
 A Chinese diplomat Zhao Lijian shared a theory that a US Army service member had brought the virus to China.
 The German Interior Ministry also revealed that Chinese diplomats had urged Germany to report favorably on China's COVID-19 response efforts.
 China has also influenced the World Health Organization to shape and steer its messaging in favour of China.
-Tedros Adhanom Ghebreyesus, the WHO Director General, consistently praised China's "effective" response but never criticized China for suppressing whistleblowers and ignoring WHO's recommendations on how to stop the spread of COVID-19.
+Tedros Adhanom Ghebreyesus, the WHO Director General, consistently praised China's "effective" response but never criticized China for suppressing whistleblowers and ignoring the WHO's recommendations on how to stop the spread of COVID-19.

 Czech Republic

-According to a Czech Republic's counter-intelligence agency Security Information Service (BIS) 2014 report, "China's administration and its intelligence services have put an emphasis on gaining influence over Czech political and state structures and on gathering political intelligence, with active participation by select Czech elites, including politicians and state officials."
+According to the Czech Republic's counter-intelligence agency Security Information Service (BIS) 2014 report, "China's administration and its intelligence services have put an emphasis on gaining influence over Czech political and state structures and on gathering political intelligence, with active participation by select Czech elites, including politicians and state officials."

 India

 According to Abhijit Singh, a research fellow at MP-IDSA, a news item dated 29 January 2013 and carried by China's state-owned Xinhua News Agency on the self-immolations by Tibetans, is an example of media warfare.
-The news story was related to trying to find a judicial "Indian connection" to the immolations, however the court which was overseeing the case did not give a verdict.
+The news story was related to trying to find a judicial "Indian connection" to the immolations; however, the court overseeing the case did not give a verdict.

-The Times of India reported that during the 2017 Doklam standoff China used the three warfares against India.
+The Times of India reported that during the 2017 Doklam standoff, China used the three warfares against India.
 Media warfare was waged with the aim of stopping India from proceeding with its action in Bhutan and belittling Bhutan's claims.
 China's media and multiple ministries made statements at numerous public forums with the same goal.
 Psychological warfare included calling India's foreign minister a liar and asserting that China would change its stance regarding the Indian state of Sikkim, and in turn "free" Sikkim from Indian control.
 Legal warfare included Chinese statements saying that Bhutan had accepted Chinese claims on Doklam and that the 1890 convention is to be followed while ignoring the 1914 convention.